Huy-DNA/MPiSC/README.md

 ### Performance
 - Performance: The less time it takes to serve common workloads on the target platform the better.

-### Lockfree-ness
+### Lock-freedom
-- Lockfree-ness: A process suspended while using the queue should not prevent other processes from making progress using the queue.
+- Lock-freedom: A process suspended while using the queue should not prevent other processes from making progress using the queue.

 <details>
-  <summary>Caution - Lockfree-ness of dependencies</summary>
+  <summary>Caution - Lock-freedom of dependencies</summary>
   A lock-free algorithm often *assumes* that some synchronization primitive is lock-free.
 This depends on the target platform and during implementation, the library used.
 Care must be taken to avoid accidental non-lock-free operation usage.
 </details>